Creative Writing - Script Writing

 Repeats available for credit: 0

-Focuses on writing and submitting theater and film scripts for class discussion and analysis.
+Focuses on writing and submitting theatre and film scripts for class discussion and analysis.
 Studies established writers for techniques, structures, and styles.
-Prerequisites: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 Upon successful completion of this course, students will be able to: